 In some cases, even personal consumption is no longer sustainable.
 In 1989 I enlisted a group of Kadar tribals in Kerala to help me film the rare great pied hornbill at its nest.
 It turned out that they knew all about the bird’s nesting habits – because it was a favourite food item.
 They were aware that the species was becoming scarcer each year; yet, whenever a nest was found, the helpless mother, as well as the growing chick, was collected for the pot.
 There was no talk of sustainable exploitation, self-regulation, catch limits or off-seasons.

 The reality is that tribal people are no different from anyone else when opportunity beckons.
 The sooner we accept this, the better we can understand the problems of people living in and off forests.

 Life in the forest

-Those who perpetuate the idea of a peaceful and harmonious coexistence between people and wildlife have obviously never lived in a forest themselves.
-Living in flimsy, leaky shelters in the midst of elephants, tigers and other large mammals is neither fun nor romantic.
+Those who perpetuate the idea of peaceful and harmonious coexistence between people and wildlife have obviously never lived in a forest themselves.
+Living in a flimsy, leaky shelter in the midst of elephants, tigers, and other large mammals is neither fun nor romantic.
 The only way to earn a living is by indiscriminately and unsustainably collecting forest produce, or by poaching animals.
 Permanent poverty is a given because the actual profits from forest products are all made higher up the chain by various exploitative middlemen and corporations.